Carbell-sarfo/Samuel-Botchwey/src/blog/2022-04-11-smart-movingment.md

 This book aimed at giving readers a complete proof yearly plan on how to avoid being a weak-willed person and be self-disciplined right from the start.
 This yearly plan has been divided into weekly and then daily teachings, with the intention of having a daily impact on one's life.
 This can be achieved when one reads with open mindedness and ponders on what is being said to milkout the true meaning.

+If there's one thing that self-discipline is not, it's instant.
+It takes months, if not years, to build up the strong self-control that will keep you from making rash choices, being lazy, procrastinating, or doing nothing.
+You must practice self-control every day, every day of the year.
+This book offers more than simply encouragement; the majority of the chapters offer helpful advice that you can use right now to develop discipline in your life.

 Through this book, readers are made well-versed with well thought quotes on a daily basis, some from well known sources and others not really known.
 The book referenced them as life-altering thoughts on self control, mental resilience and success.
-Evidently, does this book takes us on a journey, with daily nuggets which serves as a stepping stone in becoming a more self-disciplined person.
+Evidently, this book takes us on a journey, with daily nuggets which serves as a stepping stone in becoming a more self-disciplined person.

 # Thoughts